zachburke9/Work_Samples/README.md

 # Work Samples

+This project is to help showcase my technical/leadership abilities, and give a glimpse into how my brain works.
+My e-mail is zachburke23@gmail.com, and I would really appreciate any feedback at all about this.
+Good or bad, it would mean a lot!

 This repository contains work samples designed to demonstrate technical skills across data analysis, automation, machine learning, and mentoring.
 All examples are stripped of any company-specific data to provide a general overview of capabilities while maintaining confidentiality.

 ## Repository Structure